On Words of non-Hermitian Random Matrices: Extension to general non-Hermitian matrices

 \section{Extension to general non-Hermitian matrices}

-In this Section we extend our results to words of general non-Hermitian matrices with i.i.d.\! entries, sparse matrices and band matrices. \begin{enumerate} \item We extend first-order limits to sparse matrices with i.i.d.\! entries and optimal sparsity parameter, under a second-moment matching condition.
-(Section \ref{sparse_section}) \item We extend second-order results, the Central Limit Theorem and its consequences, to matrices with i.i.d.\! entries under an additional fourth-moment matching condition.
+In this Section we extend our results to words of general non-Hermitian matrices with i.i.d.\! entries, sparse matrices and band matrices. \begin{enumerate} \item We extend all our results to matrices with i.i.d.\! entries under a second-moment and fourth-moment matching condition.
 (Section \ref{fourthmoment_section}). \item We formulate a genus expansion formula which holds for band matrices with i.i.d.\!
 Gaussian entries.
-Consequently, first and second results from Section \ref{SurfacesSection} extend to the band case.
-(Section \ref{band_section}) \end{enumerate}
+Consequently, the results from Section \ref{SurfacesSection} extend to the band case.
+(Section \ref{band_section}) \item We establish a weaker version of the first-order limits to sparse matrices with i.i.d.\! entries and optimal sparsity parameter, under a second-moment matching condition.
+(Section \ref{sparse_section}) \end{enumerate}